-In large saucepan/mixing bow/ or a container large enough add 1 liter of alcohol.
+In large saucepan/mixing bow/ or a container add lemon infused alcohol.

 Continuously stirring start adding the sugar syrup.
 Once you’ve added 4 cups taste.

 Limoncello will be pretty strong.
 Add more sugar syrup and taste again.

 I usually add almost all sugar syrup and limoncello is still full-bodied.

 But it’s a good thing that you can decide what your limoncello will taste like.

 If it’s too strong, add more sugar syrup to mild the taste, reduce it for a stronger limoncello.

 I don’t recommend diluting the alcohol base too much.